Scott Edinburgh

 Essay 1: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250 words minimum)

-Personal MBA Coach’s Quick Tips: This first Chicago Booth essay is a standard goals question.
+Personal MBA Coach’s Quick Tips: This first Chicago Booth essay is a standard goals question (for more tips on how to approach this as well as other types of application essays, check out our How to Write Winning MBA Essays blog ).
 Think about your short- and long-term goals, highlighting how you developed these goals and identifying your higher-level aspirations.
 Do not forget to think about your skill gaps and how a Booth MBA will help you achieve your post-MBA goals.
-You will want to detail the classes, programs, or clubs that you hope to take advantage of.
+You will want to detail the classes, programs, and/or clubs that you hope to take advantage of.

 Essay 2: An MBA is as much about personal growth as it is about professional development.
 In addition to sharing your experience and goals in terms of career, we’d like to learn more about you outside of the office.
 Use this opportunity to tell us something about who you are… (250 words minimum)